Red-shouldered macaw

 The red-shouldered macaw (Diopsittaca nobilis) is a small green South American parrot, a member of a large group of Neotropical parrots called macaws.
 The species is named for the red coverts on its wings.
-It is the smallest macaw, being 30 cm in length - similar in size to the Aratinga parakeets.
-It is native to the tropical lowlands, savannah, and swamplands of Brazil, the Guianas, Bolivia, Venezuela, and far south-eastern Peru.
-It has two distinct subspecies, the noble macaw and the Hahn's macaw, and a possible poorly distinct third subspecies that has longer wings, but is otherwise similar to the noble macaw.
+It is the smallest macaw, being 30 cm in length – similar in size to the Aratinga parakeets.
+It is native to the tropical lowlands, savannahs, and swamplands of Brazil, the Guianas, Bolivia, Venezuela, and far south-eastern Peru.
+There are three subspecies: The noble macaw (Diopsittaca nobilis cumanensis), Hahn's macaw (Diopsittaca nobilis nobilis), and the long-winged macaw (Diopsittaca nobilis longipennis).
+The long-winged macaw is a poorly distinct third subspecies that has longer wings, but is otherwise similar to the noble macaw.
 The Hahn's subspecies is named for German zoologist Carl-Wilhelm Hahn, who in 1834 began compiling Ornithologischer Atlas oder naturgetreue Abbildung und Beschreibung der aussereuropäischen Vögel (Engl: Ornithological Atlas or natural depiction and description of birds from outside Europe).

 Red-shouldered macaws are frequently bred in captivity for the pet trade, where they are sometimes described as mini-macaws.

 Though wild populations of red-shouldered macaws have declined locally due to habitat loss, they are listed as Least Concern by IUCN.
-They are listed on Appendix II of CITES, trade restricted.
+They are listed on Appendix II of CITES, and trade is restricted.

 Taxonomy

-The red-shouldered macaw was formally described in 1758 by the Swedish naturalist Carl Linnaeusin the tenth edition of his Systema Naturae.
+The red-shouldered macaw was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus nobilis.
-The red-shouldered macaw is now the only species placed in the genus Diopsittaca that was introduced in 1912 by the American ornithologist Robert Ridgway.
-The genus name combines the Ancient Greek dios meaning "noble" with psittakē meaning "parrot".
+The red-shouldered macaw is now the only species placed in the genus Diopsittaca, which was introduced in 1912 by the American ornithologist Robert Ridgway.
+The genus name combines the Ancient Greek dios, "noble" with psittakē, meaning "parrot".
 The specific epithet noblilis is Latin meaning "noble".
 There are two distinct subspecies, D. n. nobilis (Hahn's macaw) and D. n. cumanensis (noble macaw), and some with longer wings might represent a poorly differentiated subspecies, D. n. longipennis, which intergrades with D. n. cumanensis in central Goiás, Brazil.
 The species is sometimes subsumed into the genus Ara.

 Taxonomy proposed by BirdLife International splits the red-shouldered macaw into two species.